 Earthquakes are caused by the movement of the Earth’s tectonic plates.
-Earthquakes occur where the earth’s plates meet along plate boundaries (see plate tectonics page for more information on this).
-For example as two plates move towards each other, one can be pushed down under the other one into the mantle.
-If this plate gets stuck it causes a lot of pressure on surrounding rocks.
-When this pressure is released it produces shock waves.
+Earthquakes occur where the earth’s plates meet along plate boundaries (see plate boundaries page for more information on this).
+For example, as two plates move towards each other, one can be pushed down under the other, into the mantle.
+If this plate gets stuck, it causes a lot of pressure on surrounding rocks.
+When this pressure is released, the stored energy is released producing shock waves like ripples on a pond.
 These are called seismic waves.
+When the energy reaches the surface of the Earth, they shake the ground and anything on it.
 This is an earthquake.

 Cross section of an earthquake

 The waves of energy spread out from the point where the earthquake started – the focus.
-More damage is done near the focus.
+More damage occurs near the focus.
 The point on the earth’s surface directly above the focus is the epicentre.

 If you've found the resources on this page useful please consider making a secure donation via PayPal to support the development of the site.
 The site is self-funded and your support is really appreciated.